-- Non-compliance with promulgated regulations of DC Medicaid - · Demonstrated ability to provide services, conduct business, and operate a financially viable entity - Suspension or termination from Medicare or Medicaid programs within the United States - Conviction of a Medicaid-related criminal offense - Disciplinary action entered on the records of the state or District licensing or certifying agency - Has had a controlled drug license withdrawn - Has refused to permit duly authorized District or Federal representatives to examine medical or fiscal records - Has dispensed items or services to excess that could be harmful, grossly inferior in quality, or delivered in an unsanitary manner in an unsanitary environment - Has falsified information related to a request for payment - Has knowingly accepted Medicaid reimbursement for services provided to beneficiaries who have borrowed or stolen Medicaid identification cards - Furnished or ordered services under Medicaid that are substantially more than the beneficiary's needs or that fail to meet professionally recognized standards for health care.
+- Non-compliance with promulgated regulations of DC Medicaid - Demonstrated ability to provide services, conduct business, and operate a financially viable entity. - Suspension or termination from Medicare or Medicaid programs within the United States - Conviction of a Medicaid-related criminal offense - Disciplinary action entered on the records of the state or District licensing or certifying agency. - Has had a controlled drug license withdrawn. - Has refused to permit duly authorized District or Federal representatives to examine medical or fiscal records. - Has dispensed items or services to excess that could be harmful, grossly inferior in quality, or delivered in an unsanitary manner in an unsanitary environment. - Has falsified information related to a request for payment. - Has knowingly accepted Medicaid reimbursement for services provided to beneficiaries who have borrowed or stolen Medicaid identification cards.